prattaydey/Mamba/README.md

-# Mamba :: Prattay Dey, Nafiz LABIB, Kartik Vanjani
+# Mamba :: Prattay Dey, Nafiz Labib, Kartik Vanjani

 ## Implementation of Uno Card Game
 - Traditional uno card game that is runnable through Terminal.
 For, it is single player with 1-3 bots.